Answers and Resources to Frequently Asked Questions on Classroom and Remote Teaching

 Review your course schedule / syllabus to determine priorities: Identify your priorities to cover during the rest of the semester.
 During the disruption — Do you just want to continue providing lectures, structure new opportunities for discussion or group work, collecting assignments, etc. What activities are better rescheduled, and what can or must be done online?
 Give yourself a little flexibility in that schedule, just in case the situation takes longer to resolve than you think.

-What will have to temporarily change in your syllabus (policies, due dates, assignments, etc.)?
+What will have to change in your syllabus (policies, due dates, assignments, etc.)?

 Communicate with your students right away: Even if you don’t have a plan in place yet, communicate with your students as soon as possible, informing them that changes are coming and what your expectations are for checking email or Canvas (Temple University’s Learning Management System), so you can get them more details soon.

-As you make plans for moving your class online during an emergency, focus on what tasks you are trying to accomplish:
+As you make plans for moving your class online, focus on what tasks you are trying to accomplish:

 Keeping in touch with students is vital during any changes to your class(es).
 You’ll want to let students know about changes in schedules, assignments, procedures, and broader course expectations.
 Early and frequent communication can ease student anxiety, and save you dealing with individual questions.